BryanSimp/assignment-1/README.md

-# This is my Heading
+# This is my Heading But on The branch

-## I think cats are cool but so are dogs
+## I think cats are cool but so are dogs, dogs like branches like this one

 <code>
 def add_odd(func):